kinnrichard/bos/tickets/issues/dry-up-priority-lookups.md

 ## Acceptance Criteria

-- [ ] Single source of truth for priority definitions (JobPriority.rb)
+- [x] Single source of truth for priority definitions (JobPriority.rb)
-- [ ] No duplicated priority lookups in frontend components
+- [x] No duplicated priority lookups in frontend components
-- [ ] Activity logs use centralized priority system
+- [x] Activity logs use centralized priority system
-- [ ] All priority handling is consistent across backend and frontend
+- [x] All priority handling is consistent across backend and frontend
-- [ ] "very_high" priority is available throughout the system
+- [x] "very_high" priority is available throughout the system
-- [ ] No breaking changes to existing functionality
+- [x] No breaking changes to existing functionality
-- [ ] All tests pass after refactoring
+- [x] All tests pass after refactoring

+**Status**: ✅ COMPLETED (2025-07-31)

 ## Technical Notes